Certification 2.0

 A few key questions answered in the FAQ document can also be found below:

-Security cooperation education, training and certification underwent a year-long reevaluation, which allowed for refinement of the DSCU curriculum and DOD certification requirements.
+Security Cooperation education, training and certification underwent a reevaluation, which allowed for refinement of the DSCU curriculum and DOD certification requirements.
 This assessment resulted in a completely revamped program, Certification 2.0.
-The new certification requirements are tailored to the SCW’s competency needs, the current strategic reality, and answer tasks set forth by Congress and the NDS.
+The new certification requirements are tailored to the SCW’s competency needs, the current strategic reality, and answer tasks set forth by Title 10 U.S. Code Section 384.

-All security cooperation positions must be coded in their manpower systems of record.
-Proper coding will ensure that SCW members take the competency-based courses that best meet the requirements of their assigned positions.
+All Security Cooperation positions must be coded in their manpower systems of record.
+Proper coding will ensure SCW members take the competency-based courses that best meet the requirements of their assigned positions.
 DSCU has provided an updated Security Cooperation Position Coding Guide to assist the Military Departments, Fourth Estate, and other organizations with coding the SCW correctly.
-DOD Components should conduct an initial review of certification levels and ensure positions are coded in the appropriate Military Department or Fourth Estate manpower system of record by March 31, 2024.

-The new proficiency levels within Certification 2.0 are Level 1 Foundational, Level 2 Practitioner, Level 3 Expert, and Level 4 Executive.
-Certification 2.0 requires all members of the workforce, including new and long-standing members, to obtain appropriate professional, proficiency-based certification primarily determined by rank/grade.
+The proficiency levels within Certification 2.0 are Level 1 Foundational, Level 2 Practitioner, Level 3 Expert, and Level 4 Executive.
+Certification 2.0 requires all members of the SCW, including new and long-standing members, to obtain appropriate professional, proficiency-based certification primarily determined by rank/grade.

 Many questions and additional details about Certification requirements and answers to common questions in the Certification 2.0 FAQs document.
 This FAQ also includes definitions of key terms, describes the SCW competencies, outlines the nine new functional areas, explains what courses count towards certification and much more.